Is this an incredible new designer we have yet to hear about? No, not exactly but good guess.

 An Indo-Gabbeh is a copy of the Persian Gabbeh woven in India.
 These rugs are much stiffer in body and usually have little, if any color variation, which comes from the hand-spun wool and vegetable dyes used in the Persian Gabbehs.

 Gabbeh rugs are woven in villages of settled tribal groups, many of them descendants of Turkic speaking peoples.
+The most prolific producers of Gabbeh are the Qashqai, famous for their love of color.
 The best Gabbehs, woven with lustrous hand-spun Persian wool come from the areas near the Zagros Mountains in Southern Iran.
 The creation of these rugs are most often done in the home, each one a unique and splendid presentation of the weavers' art.

-Gabbehs in the past were never given their due by the old school.
-The dealers and merchants of yesterday often disregarded these beautiful, simple rugs as crude and unrefined.
+Gabbeh rugs in the past were never given their due by the old school rug merchants.
+The dealers of yesteryear often disregarded these beautiful, simple rugs as crude and unrefined.
 It was only recently (within the last ten to fifteen years) that any interest was expressed for these rugs at all.
 Now they are much more widely recognized for their beauty and charm with a renaissance of new production which became available when the embargo on Persian rugs was lifted at the beginning of the last decade.

 Penny Krieger is the owner of Paradise Oriental Rugs, Inc., located in the San Francisco Bay Area in Sonoma County.
 Her gallery at 137 North Main Street , Sebastopol , CA , specializes in tribal rugs and carpets woven with hand-spun wool and plant based dyes with a strong emphasis on Persian tribal rugs. https://www.paradiseorientalrugs.com Phone: 707-823-3355